syelluru73/compscix-415-2-assignments/README.md

 # compscix-415-2-assignments
-Into to Data Science by Robert Clemens
+Into to Data Science by Robert Clements